CasonL/PitchIQ/PITCHIQ_IP_DOCUMENTATION.md

 ## DECLARATION OF OWNERSHIP

-I, Cason [Your Full Legal Name], hereby declare that:
+I, Cason David Neill Lamothe, hereby declare that:

 1. All concepts, ideas, and innovations described in this document are my original creation
 2. The technical implementation of PitchIQ has been developed solely by me or under my direct supervision